 By getting familiar with your campus, you become more comfortable with your new environment and can adjust better to the culture.
 Your first-year orientation is a great introduction to your new school, its systems and processes, professors, and more.
 Before you arrive, you can also take an initial look at videos and virtual tours on the university’s website – this may help you adjust easier once you arrive.

 17. Speak Up for What You Believe In - Vote for Important University Matters When You Can

 As an international student, your opinion and perspective matter, especially when it comes to university policies and procedures.
-US universities encourage students to get involved to make their campus communities as vibrant, equitable, and inclusive as possible.
+Most universities encourage students to get involved to make their campus communities as vibrant, equitable, and inclusive as possible.
 When given the option to voice your concerns or weigh in on important university decisions, be sure to speak up and cast your vote.
 It could make a difference!

 Remember, you can always rely on your friends and advisors if you want to make your voice heard on something that is important to you personally.
 They can guide you to the right avenues you can use to voice your opinion and the right officials you need to speak to.
 You can also join campus clubs and/or local community organizations to get involved with the causes you care about.

 18. If You Don’t Know Something, Just Ask!

 As an international student, it is completely normal to be unsure about certain aspects of your life in a new country.
 In these cases, don’t hesitate to ask questions to resolve your concerns.
 Always reach out to your university’s international student services, advisor, or a university official as they can provide you with firsthand information and help for international students – and can help you find answers.